 If your title isn't state-issued, you'll need to submit a VIN and odometer verification form to your local tax collector.
 Once you've completed the vehicle and owner information sections, you'll need to have the document certified by a state-licensed notary, law enforcement officer, tax collector employee, or a representative from the Florida Division of Motorist Services.

-Complete the seller and milage sections of the title
+Complete the Seller and Mileage Sections of the Title

 The next section is the odometer disclosure portion.
-You'll check a box indicating whether the car has a 5 or 6-digit odometer, write in the mileage, and the date.
+You'll check a box indicating whether the car has a five- or six-digit odometer, write in the mileage, and add the date.
 Then you'll check one of three boxes:

 - Reflects actual mileage (used for functioning odometers)